benandjarrys/Web_Dev/Mid_Term/README.md

 ##Concept
- Create a blog that voices deep/ unconventional thoughts and ideas that people feel when they’re not at their best.
+ Create a blog that voices deep/ unconventional thoughts and ideas that people feel when theyâ€™re not at their best.
  As I learn to manipulate the UX more, I want to create a page that allows for comments so that people may help one another deal with the situations or concerns expressed.